In Order We Trust

 Dewey Decimal System (DDC)

-The Dewey Decimal System organizes the general subjects of knowledge along the lines of the traditional school curriculum and is dedicated to a ten point subdivision system, but the two systems do not coordinate correctly, because subjects of knowledge do not subdivide into ten parts.
+The Dewey Decimal System organizes the general subjects of knowledge along the lines of the traditional school curriculum and is dedicated to a ten point subdivision system, but the two systems do not coordinate correctly, because subjects of technology do not subdivide into ten parts.
 Some library science scholars have opined dissatisfaction with the DDC, but they are unable to design a better system.
 The DDC provided an enhancement for learning for at least seven decades, only because it was better than the previous unformulated systems that were based on the acquisition dates of the books.
 A new book came in and the librarians would just add it to the open end of the shelf - there was no demarcation of subject area, and the librarians were the wizards of the book shelves.
 Melvil Dewey thought there should be a better, more reliable way.

 000 – Computer science & general references